FluegelsApps/iot-utilities/README.md

 CLI configuration templates are provided within the app and via the web dashboard to setup an Aruba controller or Aruba Instant infrastructure to communicate with the app.

-### BLE Test Tool
+### BLE Testing Tool

-The BLE test tool allows to check the Aruba infrastructure setup/configuration by verifying if BLE test messages send via the smartphone's BLE radio are received back by the app via the Aruba IoT interface.
+The BLE testing tool allows to check the Aruba infrastructure setup/configuration by verifying if BLE test messages send via the smartphone's BLE radio are received back by the app via the Aruba IoT interface.

+### BLE Connect Tool

+The BLE connect tool allows to connect and control BLE-Devices using the Aruba-IoT-Interface.

 ### Bluetooth Scanning